JakubK64/CTF-writeups/picoCTF/learn_gdb/ReadMe.md

 variable called "flag_buf", but of course doesn't print it.
 ![alt text](https://github.com/JakubK64/CTF-writeups/blob/master/picoCTF/learn_gdb/solution1.png)

-What we need to do is run gdb (GNU debugger, debugger from GNU project which contains for example standard compiler for C and C++ language)
+What we need to do is run gdb (GNU debugger, debugger from GNU project).
 We run it using:
 ```unix
 gdb run  // here "run" is name of program we want to debug